 Contact: Connie Harralson, (270) 824-8648(270) 824-8648,

 Are you looking for an opportunity to discuss current economic events?
 Are you interested in a career in business, finance, or economics?
 If so, check out the Finance and Economics Club.
 All majors are encouraged to attend and learn about the world of finance and economics.

-KANS is a total membership organization meaning RN students join when they enter the nursing program.
-We are part of the National Student Nursing Association (NSNA).
+KANS is a part of the National Student Nursing Association (NSNA).
 We have student elected officers here at the college and students can run for state office as well.
-Each year there is a state convention for KANS members as well as a mid-year and yearly national conference.
-These conferences give the students a chance to network with colleagues from other colleges and universities.
+State and national conferences give the students a chance to network with colleagues from other colleges and universities.

 KEA Student Program is a professional association for college students preparing to enter the teaching profession.
 KEA-SP participates in NEA Read Across America and many other community service activities.

 Leaders are made and not born- and Leadership MCC can help make you a leader in your school, church, or community.
 Students participate in academic and extracurricular activities and earn points toward the Leadership Medallion, awarded at graduation.
 Field trips, seminars, and other experiences are available.